– by Maureen Palmer & Mike Pond

 Addiction is a complex mental disorder requiring clinical and medical expertise, yet treatment is often delivered by laypeople who rely on their own sobriety as their main expertise.
 A valuable tool to be sure, but not enough to treat a life-threatening condition.
 Mike relapsed at a government-funded program and the “group conscience,” (his fellow clients) voted him out.
 He ended up alone on White Rock beach in the worst November snowstorm to hit the lower mainland in decades.
 His disorder only got worse from there.
 He almost died.

 Experts believe the lack of professionalism in treating this major disorder contributes to high relapse rates, fails to recognize or treat concurrent mental disorders and results in too many senseless deaths.
-At a minimum, counsellors should have their master’s degrees and medical staff should be certified in evidence-based addiction treatment.
+Addiction treatment specialists agree that, at a minimum, counsellors should have their master’s degrees and medical staff should be certified in evidence-based addiction treatment.

 7. Canada’s doctors must be educated in evidence-based addiction care.